haberdashPI/german_track/_research/plans.md

   we see the same effect for early/late targets?
 - [ ] why are so many weights for targets == 1, is that right?
 - [X] plot difference of hit and miss
-- [ ] what does the single trial classification of miss data look
+- [X] what does the single trial classification of miss data look like?
-- [ ] try hit/miss classification across salience
+- [ ] try hit/miss classification across salience (most promising)
 - [ ] do the frontal v central features matter? !!
 - [ ] it would be interesting to see the features at the earlier and later timepoints !!
 - [ ] stats